tobbik/parcle/doc/Parclate.rst

 Generated output as by tostring(t):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The trailing Whitespace is not honoured.
+The trailing white space is not honoured.
 That is a known issue and mostly of
 asthetic nature.::

 	<ol>